-- The sensor commands do not intrinsically identify what type of unit, such as volts, amps, or RPM, is used for the sensor's present reading value.
-Additionally, the value may require scaling to convert the value to normalized units, such as millivolts (mV), nanoseconds, and so on. - For example, microcontrollers commonly incorporate an 8-bit analog-to-digital (A/D) converter.
-If the converter is monitoring a signal where the 0x00 value of the conversion corresponds to 0 volts and a - 1801 0xFF reading corresponds to 4.00 volts, each count of the converter corresponds to a value of 4.0/255 ~= - 1802 15.686274 mV per count.
+- 1821 The sensor commands do not intrinsically identify what type of unit, such as volts, amps, or RPM, is used - 1822 for the sensor's present reading value.
+Additionally, the value may require scaling to convert the value to - normalized units, such as millivolts (mV), nanoseconds, and so on. - 1824 For example, microcontrollers commonly incorporate an 8-bit analog-to-digital (A/D) converter.
+If the - 1825 converter is monitoring a signal where the 0x00 value of the conversion corresponds to 0 volts and a - 1826 0xFF reading corresponds to 4.00 volts, each count of the converter corresponds to a value of 4.0/255 ~= - 1827 15.686274 mV per count.
 Converting a particular reading from counts into volts requires multiplying the - reading by a conversion factor.
 A reasonable guideline is that the conversion factor should be accurate to - at least 4 times the resolution of the converter.
-In this case, the resolution of the converter is 1 part in 255, - 1805 which would require the accuracy of the conversion factor to be to better than 1 part in 1020, which - rounds up to four significant digits, or 15.69 mV per count. - 1807 To avoid the need for a floating point format for sensor readings and the need for multibyte multiplications - 1808 and divisions in simple devices, PLDM readings are returned as "raw" integers that are converted to - 1809 normalized units by the consumer of the reading data by using a specified conversion formula and - 1810 sensor-specific conversion factors.
-The consumer of the PLDM sensor reading data will be a device - 1811 serving a role such as a MAP that has more resources for doing mathematical operations.
-This approach - avoids burdening simple devices with the conversion task.

-- 1814 designer of the particular sensor implementation.
-The PDR for a numeric sensor supports returning - 1815 conversion factors and the type of units (volts, amps, and so on) used for a particular numeric sensor.
+In this case, the resolution of the converter is 1 part in 255, - 1830 which would require the accuracy of the conversion factor to be to better than 1 part in 1020, which - rounds up to four significant digits, or 15.69 mV per count. - 1832 To avoid the need for a floating point format for sensor readings and the need for multibyte multiplications - and divisions in simple devices, PLDM readings are returned as "raw" integers that are converted to - 1834 normalized units by the consumer of the reading data by using a specified conversion formula and - 1835 sensor-specific conversion factors.
+The consumer of the PLDM sensor reading data will be a device - serving a role such as a MAP that has more resources for doing mathematical operations.
+This approach - avoids burdening simple devices with the conversion task. - 1838 The conversion formula is specified in 27.7.
+The conversion factors must be provided by the vendor or - 1839 designer of the particular sensor implementation.
+The PDR for a numeric sensor supports returning - 1840 conversion factors and the type of units (volts, amps, and so on) used for a particular numeric sensor.

-1816 17.3 Reading-only or threshold-based numeric sensors
+17.3 Reading-only or threshold-based numeric sensors

-- 1817 A particular instance of a PLDM Numeric Sensor can return just a numeric reading or a numeric reading - 1818 and a threshold-based status.
-These sensors are referred to as "reading-only" or "threshold-based" - 1819 numeric sensors.
+- 1842 A particular instance of a PLDM Numeric Sensor can return just a numeric reading or a numeric reading - and a threshold-based status.
+These sensors are referred to as "reading-only" or "threshold-based" - 1844 numeric sensors.